 One such factor is access to technology that many of us take for granted.
-For instance, the affordability of smartphones has increased significantly over the last decade and it’s estimated now own one.
+For instance, the affordability of smartphones has increased significantly over the last decade and it’s estimated 84% of UK adults now own one.
 The humble mobile device has been a great driver of financial inclusion, but the poorest in our society remain cut off and unable to participate in a cashless world.

 While a small percentage of the population, this group is no less important.
 The costs associated with a smartphone are not limited to the device itself, but extend to the ongoing data charges that people must pay to effectively use these devices.
 Accessibility to mobile technology for all is a vital component for a responsible drive towards cashless.
 A holistic approach to addressing the issues must be taken.
 Technology providers, then, must offer easy-to-use, affordable cashless solutions, which benefit both merchants and customers.